-To maintain high-quality education in Millbrae schools, the Board of Trustees is considering placing a local school parcel tax measure on the June ballot to provide locally-controlled funding that could not be taken away by the State.
-Although no final decisions have been made, the measure may cost $97 per parcel and generate approximately $700,000 per year, for five years, for our schools.
+To maintain high-quality education in Millbrae schools, the Board of Trustees placed Measure N, a local school parcel tax measure on the June ballot to provide locally-controlled funding that could not be taken away by the State.
+Measure N would cost $97 per parcel and generate approximately $700,000 per year, for five years, for our schools.
 A potential measure could:

 Maintain 21st-century, hands-on science labs, technology, engineering and math instruction

 Strengthen reading and writing programs

 Restore art and music programs

 FISCAL ACCOUNTABILITY WOULD BE MANDATORY

 All funds would be locally controlled, stay here in our Millbrae schools and could not be